syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 You can improve the filter pop-up opening time by setting CanGenerateUniqueItems property value to ‘False’.A textbox is loaded instead of AdvancedFilterComboBox that allows you to manually enter text for filtering.
 This increases GridFilterControl’s loading performance.

-> Note: You can achieve this, only when you are using AdvanedFilter withoutn CheckBox filter.
+N> You can achieve this, only when you are using AdvanedFilter withoutn CheckBox filter.

 {% highlight xml %}